rrwick/Core-SNP-filter/README.md

 This is a tool to filter sites (i.e. columns) in a FASTA-format whole-genome pseudo-alignment based on:
 * Whether the site contains variation or not.
-* How conserved the site is, i.e. has a base in a sufficient fraction of the sequences.
+* How conserved the site is, i.e. contains an unambiguous base in a sufficient fraction of the sequences.

-I wrote this tool because I was using [Snippy](https://github.com/tseemann/snippy), and the `snippy-core` command produces a `core.full.aln` file (contains all sites regardless of variation and conservation) and `core.aln` (only contains invariant sites with 100% conservation).
+I wrote Core-SNP-filter because I was using [Snippy](https://github.com/tseemann/snippy), and the `snippy-core` command produces a `core.full.aln` file (contains all sites regardless of variation and conservation) and `core.aln` (only contains invariant sites with 100% conservation).
 I wanted a tool that could produce a core SNP alignment, but with more flexibility, e.g. including sites with ≥95% conservation.

+Core-SNP-filter is written in Rust, making it pretty fast.
+On a small input alignment (2 Mbp in length, 100 sequences), it runs in seconds.
+On a large input alignment (5 Mbp in length, 5000 sequences), it takes less than 10 minutes.